Ways to spot income tax fraud

-The IRS will never call you and demand immediate payment, especially by debit card, gift card or wire transfers.
+The IRS will never call you and demand immediate payment, especially by debit card, gift card, or wire transfers.
 Scammers will use scare tactics like putting a lien on your house or arresting you to try and get you to pay.
-Scammers know that emotions cloud your judgement and may make it easier to take your money.
+Scammers know emotions cloud your judgment and may make it easier to take your money.

-The IRS initiates most contacts with taxpayers through regular mail delivered by the U.S. Postal service.
-If you’re being contacted via phone, text, or email, beware this may be a scam.
+The IRS initiates most contacts with taxpayers through regular mail delivered by the U.S. Postal Service.
+If you’re contacted via phone, text, or email, beware!
+It may be a scam.

 Beware of replying to messages

-If you receive a text, e-mail, call, or letter from the “IRS” asking you to click a link, reply, or call them back – check them out first!
+If you receive a text, e-mail, call, or letter from the “IRS” asking you to click a link, reply, or call them back — check it out first!

-To confirm the status of your IRS account, go to Irs.gov and log in.
-This allows you to see if you owe on past years’ taxes and check the status on expected refunds.
+To confirm the status of your IRS account, go to irs.gov and log in.
+This allows you to see if you owe on past years’ taxes.
+You can also check the status of expected refunds.

 The Federal Trade Commission offers a wealth of resources to help you avoid scams.
-Visit ftc.gov to get more tips on scams and fraud.
+Visit ftc.gov for more tips on scams and fraud.

 - Account number